TruSat/trusat-backend/README.md

    - These assume you are running an API server on your local machine and that it is pointing at a database identical to (a 2019-09-13 clone of) the "production" database.
    - The test makes some API requests, and compares each result to an expected result that's stored in the `snapshots` folder

- - Run `pytest -s` to add timing information to the output
+ - Run `pytest` with a `-s` or `--durations 50` flag to add timing information to the output

- - Run `pytest --snapshot-update` to update the snapshots if either the expected behavior or the underlying data changes
+ - Run `pytest --snapshot-update` to update the snapshots if either the expected behavior or the underlying data changes.